-An ARCHICAD Property has one of six possible Data Types:
+Each ARCHICAD Property has one of the following Data Types:

-- General: Simple text; corresponds to Grasshopper Text - Integer: A whole number; corresponds to Grasshopper Integer - Number: Any real number; corresponds to Grasshopper Number - True/False: Logical value; corresponds to Grasshopper's Boolean - Tags List: A series of words or phrases; used to make it easier to search for elements that use such tags.
+- String: Simple text; corresponds to Grasshopper Text - Integer: A whole number; corresponds to Grasshopper Integer - Number: Any real number; corresponds to Grasshopper Number - Length, Area, Volume, or Angle - True/False: Logical value; corresponds to Grasshopper's Boolean - Tags List: A series of words or phrases; used to make it easier to search for elements that use such tags.
 In Grasshopper, this is achieved by assigning a series of Texts separated by semicolons. - Option Set: A list of text values.
 The user can choose one or more of these defined options (multi-choice).
 In Grasshopper, this is achieved by entering the number of the option(s) to be assigned to the Property, based on the info shown in the tool tip.